BrandonWarrior/ukhikes/testing.md

 - **Expected Result:**
   - The log in attempt is prevented.
   - The user is prompted to fill in the missing information.

+---

+## **User Testing (Family and Friends)**

+### **Testing Overview**
+In addition to the manual testing conducted during the development of the **UK Hikes** website, I also invited family and friends to test the website.
+They were tasked with creating their own accounts, uploading images, and posting blog entries and testimonials.

+### **Testing Activities**
+- **Account Creation**: Testers successfully created user accounts with different username and password combinations.
+- **Content Creation**: Testers posted their own blog posts, including text and images, as well as submitting testimonials.
+- **Commenting**: Testers submitted comments on existing posts, ensuring that the commenting functionality worked as expected.
+- **Feedback**: Each participant provided valuable feedback regarding their experience using the site.

+### **Impact of User Feedback**
+The feedback collected from these users helped identify areas for improvement, particularly around user navigation, content submission, and commenting.
+This has been crucial in enhancing the overall user experience, ensuring that the website is intuitive and easy to use.